-When all of these variables are combined, that is, when we breed these plants for size and appearance, effectively reducing all manner of likely useful genetic material, deplete the soil of nutrients, force these plants to withstand all sorts of toxins, and then expose them to ever increasing CO2 levels, we get junk food.
-We get crops that look good, but are little more than sugar bombs.
+When all of these variables are combined, that is, when we breed these plants for size and appearance, effectively reducing all manner of likely useful genetic material, deplete the soil of nutrients, force these plants to withstand all sorts of toxins, and then expose them to ever-increasing CO2 levels, we get junk food.
+We get crops that look good but are little more than sugar bombs.

 The Nutrient Collapse Cycle

-In much the same manner that ingesting garbage food diminishes mitochondrial capacity, alters human metabolism and elicits deleterious compensatory reactions (inflammation, obesity, diabetes and the like), the shortcuts we have employed in agriculture to expedite crop yield have changed the elemental composition of the plants and the atmosphere in which these plants are grown.
+In much the same manner that ingesting garbage food diminishes mitochondrial capacity, alters human metabolism, and elicits deleterious compensatory reactions (inflammation, obesity, diabetes, and the like), the shortcuts we have employed in agriculture to expedite crop yield have changed the elemental composition of the plants and the atmosphere in which these plants are grown.
 Although it is somewhat easier to recognize the deleterious effects of the agricultural chemicals on organismal health, there are discrete measurable mechanisms by which these chemicals affect aspects of cellular function, it is significantly more difficult to measure the broader effects, the cumulative changes on atmospheric composition.
-Here, these chemicals are but one part of much a larger environmental catastrophe.
+Here, these chemicals are but one part of a much larger environmental catastrophe.
 Ultimately, however, the net result is elevated CO2, which then feeds back to alter plant composition even more.

-Higher CO2 increases the rate photosynthesis resulting in larger plants.
+Higher CO2 increases the rate of photosynthesis resulting in larger plants.
 This, according to opponents of climate change, is a net benefit.
-Like the algae however, the nutrient density of the plants shifts rather dramatically.
+Like the algae, however, the nutrient density of the plants shifts rather dramatically.
 The crops become very efficient sugar factories pulling more and more starch into their tissues.
-A process much like the metabolic shift of a type 2 diabetes that is continuously reinforcing itself.
+A process much like the metabolic shift of type 2 diabetes that is continuously reinforcing itself.
 As CO2 levels continue rise:

-“…every serving of bread, pasta, fruits and vegetables delivers more starch and sugar but less calcium, magnesium, potassium, zinc, protein and other essential nutrients.”
+“…every serving of bread, pasta, fruits, and vegetables delivers more starch and sugar but less calcium, magnesium, potassium, zinc, protein and other essential nutrients.”

 Just how bad is this?
 A study looking at the impact of rising CO2 on the nutritional decline of 18 varieties of rice, a staple food for much of the population, found significant